if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Is true if the grab action allows swapping to another grabbing object.
+   * `bool` - Returns `true` if the grab action allows swapping to another grabbing object.

-The IsSwappable method is used to determine if the secondary grab action allows to swab the grab state to another grabbing object.
+The IsSwappable method is used to determine if the secondary grab action allows to swab the grab state to another grabbing Interactable Object.

 #### ProcessUpdate/0